-Once L is known, eq.(6.12) can be solved for u as the least-square approximation of that system.
-Then, \mathbf{x}u is calculated from eq.(6.11).
+Once L is known, eq.(6.13) can be solved for u as the least-square approximation of that system.
+Then, \mathbf{x}u is calculated from eq.(6.12).
+Notice that, in calculating u, the QR-decomposition of the product VAL will be needed, rather than the one of A alone.